Written by Rene Mallari

 The industries that typically use outsourcing strategies are the following:

-- Food services.
+• Food services.
 The offshore BPO team answers voice calls for the food service company.
-It assists a restaurant in receiving takeout orders instead of the employees.
+It assists a restaurant in receiving takeout orders instead of employees.

-- Financial Services.
+• Financial Services.
 Service providers cater to credit card companies, insurance firms, investment companies, and banks.
-They handle customer service, helping callers with overdue accounts and resolving their financial obligations.
+They handle customer service by helping callers with overdue accounts and resolving their financial obligations.

-- Software.
+• Software.
 BPO providers design and develop applications for IT and software companies.
-Their software development operations are typically in countries with ample skilled and cost-effective workforce.
+Their software development operations are typically in countries with an ample, skilled, cost-effective workforce.
 These IT and software companies then market and sell the completed software products worldwide.

 How Do I Choose an Offshore BPO Provider?